AmirPasalic/postgres-performance-test/Docs/PerformanceTest.md

 If you specify the -wi argument like `ppt_performance_test -wi` the queries will be rune once before the indexes are applied and once after the indexes are applied so you will be able to see the difference in the query performance if they use an index.
 If you specify the -c argument the queries will run 'c' number of times like: `ppt_performance_test -c 5`.
-In this cae each query will run 5 times.
+In this case each query will run 5 times.
 For each query run the results will be logged to the corresponding log file as described above.

 ### Results